 Conclusion

-The essential difference between the two types of pavements, flexible and rigid, is the manner in which they distribute the load over the subgrade, bituminous materials and reinforced concrete.
+The essential difference between the two types of pavements, flexible and rigid, lies in the manner in which they distribute the load over the subgrade, including bituminous materials and reinforced Concrete.

 Every road tells a story, not just of travel, but of design, durability, and material science.
 Whether flexible or rigid, both play vital roles in shaping modern infrastructure.